MicrosoftDocs/power-automate-docs/articles/triggers-troubleshoot.md

 1. Turn off, and then turn on the flow.
 1. [Export, and then import](https://flow.microsoft.com/blog/import-export-bap-packages) the flow.
 1. Create a copy of the flow.
-1. If trigger uses special conditions like when an email arrives in specific folder, remove the folder, and then add it again.
+1. If the trigger uses special conditions, like when an email arrives in specific folder, remove the folder, and then add it again.